erfanghorbanee/Mondrian-Multidimensional-K-Anonymity/README.md

 An application of the "Mondrian Multidimensional K-Anonymity" article in Python.

+It provides a robust anonymization technique for protecting user privacy which prevents table joining attacks on datasets while preserving data utility.

 ## Installation

 Clone the repository and set up a virtual environment: